 "Everyone made it through safe.
 You did marvelously," Pascal smiled encouragingly as he strode over to lend a supporting hand for her shoulders.

 Within seconds, the shimmering haze lost its otherworldly sparkle.
 Meanwhile the light mist that had engulfed the entire hill began to fade away.

 "Thanks... to Elspeth," Sylviane huffed out in between gasps of air.
 "She poured... all her ether in first... so I could conserve mine."

 "Parzifal said she will recover in a few days," he reassured.
 "She just needs rest, and so do you."

-Sylviane gave a light chuckle, as though voicing her doubts of 'like that's going to happen'.
+Sylviane gave a light chuckle, as though voicing 'like that's going to happen'.
 Leaning back against his support, she turned towards Colonel von Mackensen who stood but ten paces away:

 "Any report from the scouts?"

 "No sign of hostiles yet, or any friendly concentrations," the man stared back with an imperturbable expression under his black bearskin hat.
 "However, there is a long column of refugees moving down the road, escorted by scattered squads of Avorican light cavalry on both flanks.
 The scouts who made contact could not understand the language; they needed a minute to get their linguistic spells active and attuned."

 "Remind them that half the people in Avorica speak only Brython, not even Lotharin," Sylviane added.
 "The nobles should speak enough Lotharin and Imperial to get by though."